-Qualitative and quantitative methods were be used in the analysis of the primary and secondary data collected.
-The quantitative data was analyzed using Statistical Package for Social Scientists (SPSS) and Microsoft Excel and presented in the form of tables, charts and figures whereas inferences were made for the qualitative data that was collected.
+Qualitative and quantitative methods will be used in the analysis of the primary and secondary data to be collected.
+The quantitative data will be analyzed using Statistical Package for Social Scientists (SPSS) and Microsoft Excel and presented in the form of tables, charts and figures whereas inferences will be made for the qualitative data that will be collected.